-- 177. The Junos OS Intrusion Detection and Prevention (IDP) policy enables selectively enforcing various attack detection and prevention techniques on network traffic passing through an IDP-enabled device.
-Policy rules can be defined to match a section of traffic based on a zone, network, and application, and then take active or passive preventive actions on that traffic. - 178.
+- 180. The Junos OS Intrusion Detection and Prevention (IDP) policy enables selectively enforcing various attack detection and prevention techniques on network traffic passing through an IDP-enabled device.
+Policy rules can be defined to match a section of traffic based on a zone, network, and application, and then take active or passive preventive actions on that traffic. - 181.
 An IDP policy is made up of rule bases, and each rule base contains a set of rules that specify rule parameters, such as traffic match conditions, action, and logging requirements.
 IDP policies can then be associated to firewall policies.
 IDP can be invoked on a firewall rule by rule basis for maximum granularity.
-Only firewall policies marked for IDP will be processed by IDP engine, all other rules will only be processed by the firewall47. - 179.
+Only firewall policies marked for IDP will be processed by IDP engine, all other rules will only be processed by the firewall44. - 182.
 Firewall Policies match Source Zone, Destination Zone, Source IP, Destination IP, Source Port, Destination Port, and Protocol.
 Interface and VLAN matching can be achieved through the use of zones.
 Rules are organized into a firewall policy rulebase.
 Within IPS Policies, further matching for specific attacks is done on Source Zone, Destination Zone, Source IP, Destination IP, Source Port, Destination Port, and Protocol.
 Interface matching can be achieved through the use of zones.
 Attack Actions are configurable on a rule by rule basis.
 Rules within policies are processed in an Administrator-defined order when network traffic flows through the TOE network interfaces.
-(IPS_NTA_EXT.1.1) - 180.
+(IPS_NTA_EXT.1.1) - 183.
 Once stateful firewall processing of packets has been performed by the Information Flow subsystem, if a firewall policy that has been marked for IDP processing is triggered, the packets are processed by the IPS subsystem as follows: - Fragmentation Processing IP Fragments are reordered and reassembled.
 Duplicate, over/undersized, overlapping, incomplete and other invalid fragments are discarded. - Flow Module SSL Decryption sessions are checked for existing IP Actions, if none exist, new sessions are created.
 If a destination is marked for SSL decryption, a copy of the SSL traffic will be sent to the decryption engine.
-The original packet will be queue until inspection is complete.
+The original packet will be queue until inspection is complete. - Packet Serialization and TCP Reassembly packets are ordered and all TCP packets are reassembled into complete application messages. - Application ID pattern matching is performed on the traffic to determine what application the traffic is.
+The traffic is still inspected for Attacks, even if application cannot be determined.

-47 Note that some of the security functionality required by the IPS EP is implemented at the firewall level without intervention of Junos IDP engine.
+44 Note that some of the security functionality required by the IPS EP is implemented at the firewall level without intervention of Junos IDP engine.